15 Property Investment Tips: Lessons Learnt from Experts (2025)

 - Are you interested in property to make money now, or build for the future?
 Are you planning a property pension?

-- Do you want/need income or growth (or both)?
+- Do you want/need income monthly or capital growth (or both)?

 - Would ‘hands-on’ or ‘hands-off’ property projects suit you better?